miagiurgiu/UBB-Computer-Science-2025-2028/1st Semester/Fundamentals of Programming/Notes/Programming Fundamentals Notes.md

 13) list vs array vs set
 LIST - allows duplicates
-SET - automatically eliminates duplicates sort() can be applied on both sets and lists?
+SET - automatically eliminates duplicates sort() can be applied on both sets and lists? only on lists, not on sets.

 14) for loops
 15) def is_prime(n:int)